Bendigo and District Aboriginal Co-operative is governed by a seven-member board elected by members.

 Stephen Korp (Korpy), Director

-I’m a proud Wemba Wamba, Wurundjeri and Dja Dja Wurrung man
+I’m a proud Wemba Wemba, Wurundjeri and Dja Dja Wurrung man

 Educating our Mob is very important to me, that is why I am involved in the Local Aboriginal Education Consultative Group to help support our people in a better future.
 I also have an interest in caring for our country, that is why I work for DELWP so I can help support and managing the land and giving First People their voice for self-determination and to put Fire back in the landscape with Traditional fire with burning, training up our Aboriginal community to run Traditional fire.